heyxyz/hey/README.md

 ### Update dependencies

-We use `pnpm` to update dependencies.
+Time to give our dependencies a makeover!
+We rely on the magical powers of `pnpm` to keep everything up-to-date and looking sharp.

 ```bash
 script/clean-branches